 What

-is the Facilitation Styles model?
+is the Intervention Styles model?
 Description

 possible means of analyzing a range of possible therapeutic interactions between